 This works well because it’s easy to accomplish everything at Animal Kingdom in roughly one half-day, whereas many guests like multiple days in Magic Kingdom.
 (Although it’s not always possible due to operating hours and sunset times, we also love evenings in Animal Kingdom.
 The last two hours that park is open, lines are virtually nonexistent.)

 Ultimately, we’re happy to have Park Hopping back, even if it’s not the totally normal version, which may never return.
 Even though we could easily spend a full day in every single park at Walt Disney World, there are a number of strategic reasons to do two parks in one day.
+For all of these reasons, we highly recommend buying tickets with the Park Hopper option–see our Guide to Discount Walt Disney World Ticketsfor money-saving tips and other need to know info.

 Are you excited to Park Hop once again at Walt Disney World?
 If you’ve been postponing a trip, does this move the needle for you, or do you still need more ‘temporarily suspended’ offerings back?
 Think this will have a ripple effect on anything else at Walt Disney World?
 What do you expect to come back next?
 Do you agree or disagree with our assessment?
 Any questions we can help you answer?
 Hearing your feedback–even when you disagree with us–is both interesting to us and helpful to other readers, so please share your thoughts below in the comments!